@pipeworx/pubmed

 Tools

-- get_abstract — Get full abstract text by PubMed ID with structured sections (background, methods, results, conclusions) when available.
+- get_abstract — Full abstract text for one PubMed article by ID.
+Returns the abstract with structured sections (background, methods, results, conclusions) when the journal published it that way, otherwise the unstruc

 Tools